Sue Gibbs BA (Hons), Dip. Psych. MBACP (Accred)

 - Work-related stress

-The first step is an initial meeting and this can be arranged either by email or over the telephone.
+The first step is an initial assessment meeting and this can be arranged either by email or over the telephone.
 Initial meetings are seventy-five minutes.
 Other on-going sessions are fifty minutes.

 Maps & Directions